sdpjswl/ASJPlistHelper/README.md

-# ASJPListHelper
+# ASJPlistHelper

-Property lists, or Plists are everywhere in iOS and Mac platforms.
+Property lists, or plists are everywhere in iOS and Mac platforms.
 They are used to store small amounts of data like default settings/preferences.
 This library attempts to simplify working with them.
-It encapsulates basic functionality needed to save and retrieve data from them.
+It encapsulates the functionality needed to save and retrieve data from them.

 Plists generally have two kinds of root objects; `NSArray` or `NSDictionary`.
 For instance, the `Info.plist` in every Xcode project holds an `NSDictionary`.
 When using this library, if the current plist you're working with is empty and does not have a root object type, it will be set when you save any data in it.

 Suppose you save an `NSDictionary`, that becomes the root object.
-But if you save any other kind of **valid** plist object, it will fall back to `NSArray` so that any updatation of the plist in future would mean adding objects to that array.
+But if you save any other kind of valid plist object, it will fall back to `NSArray` so that any updatation of the plist in future would mean adding objects to that array.

 When trying to update an existing plist with root object type `NSDictionary`, note that you can only update it with another dictionary.
-Attempting to update with any other object will **fail**.
+Attempting to update with any other object will fail.
 On the other hand, an existing `NSArray` type plist will be able to update itself with any kind of valid plist object.

 # Installation